slingr-stack/ftp-endpoint/README.md

 - Archiving of downloaded files
 - Upload files

-For more information please refere to [docs](https://slingr-stack.github.io/platform/endpoints_ftp.html)
+For more information please refer to [docs](https://slingr-stack.github.io/platform/endpoints_ftp.html)

 ## About SLINGR